 Of course you'll want your camping trailer to be level for your own comfort (you don't want items sliding off counters and tables or out of cabinets).
-But more important, the unit must be level in order for your drainage system, which functions by gravity, to operate properly.
+But more important, the unit must be level in order for your drainage system, which relies on gravity, to function properly.
 Place a small level on the roof of the unit to check levelness.
-Bubble levels are available from your Coachmen dealer.
+Bubble levels are available from your Viking dealer.